 · How do we/are we supposed to pray?

-Ø The second part of the series covered what the Bible teaches on the pray-er – the person who prays.
-What the Bible teaches is expected of the pray-er.
+Ø The second lesson of the series covered what the Bible teaches on the person who prays.
+What the Bible tells is expected of the pray-er.

 · Prayer in Solitude